awsdocs/aws-amplify-console-user-guide/doc_source/to-add-a-custom-domain-managed-by-google-domains.md

       If the Amplify Console displays the domain for your app as **xxxxxxxxxxxxxx\.cloudfront\.net**, enter **xxxxxxxxxxxxx\.cloudfront\.net** for **Data**\.

 1. Create the second CNAME record to point to the AWS Certificate Manager \(ACM\) validation server\.
-A single validated ACM generates an SSL certificate for your domain\.
+A single validated ACM generates an /TLS certificate for your domain\.

    1. For **Name**, enter the subdomain\.